pwizla/strapi-docs-vuepress2-poc/docs/dev-docs/api/admin-panel-api.md

 * Strapi's [predefined injection zones](#using-predefined-injection-zones) for the Content Manager,
 * or custom injection zones, created by a plugin

-:::note
+::: note
 Injection zones are defined in the [register()](#register) lifecycle but components are injected in the [bootstrap()](#bootstrap) lifecycle.
 :::

 #### Using predefined injection zones

-Strapi admin panel comes with predefined injection zones so components can be added to the UI of the [Content Manager](/docs/user-docs/intro#):
+Strapi admin panel comes with predefined injection zones so components can be added to the UI of the [Content Manager](/user-docs/latest/content-manager/introduction-to-content-manager.md):

 <!-- TODO: maybe add screenshots once the design system is ready? -->